ROTH BED 455

 Manufacturer Embru

-Material Metal | PVC cord
+material Metal | PVC cord

-Shipping in approx. 4-6 weeks
+Shipping in appx.
+4-6 weeks

 Including quality check